 Text proposal for 38.213.

-If a carrier aggregation capability for a UE, as included in UE-NR-Capability, is larger than 4, the UE includes in UE-NR-Capability an indication for a maximum number of PDCCH candidates the UE can monitor per slot when the UE is configured for carrier aggregation operation over more than 4 cells.
-When the UE is configured for carrier aggregation operation over more than 4 cells, the UE is not expected to be configured with a number of PDCCH candidates to monitor per slot that is larger than the maximum number.
+If a UE is configured for carrier aggregation operation with more than 4 cells, the maximum number of PDCCH candidates the UE can monitor per slot is based on the UE capability.
+The UE is not expected to be configured with a number of PDCCH candidates to monitor per slot that is larger than the maximum number.

 10.1 UE procedure for determining physical downlink control channel assignment